-It can also be one of the most confusing, especially for first-timers.
-Homebuyers attempt to master a whole slew of new vocabulary terms, from “contingencies” to “escrow” to “fixed versus adjustable rate mortgages.”
-Another one of the mystifying terms is PMI.
+Buying a home can also be confusing, especially for first-timers.
+There is a whole slew of new vocabulary terms, from “contingencies” to “escrow” to “fixed versus adjustable rate mortgages.”
+SoFi is here to help you gain a better understanding with our home buyer’s guide and all of the intricacies associated with the process.

 What is PMI?